-The expanded primaries palette would probably not qualify as a true limited palette, because it has seven or eight colors; however, these colors are few enough to be manageable, and “expanded” enough to allow you to mix nearly any color you want.
+My expanded primaries palette would probably not qualify as a true limited palette, because it has seven or eight colors; however, these colors are few enough to be manageable, and “expanded” enough to allow you to mix nearly any color you want.

 Each of the primary pigments shown below are described as leaning toward the cool side of the spectrum (blues and violets) or the warm side of the spectrum (reds and yellows).
 This helps you see the relative temperature of colors and how they relate on the color wheel.
 (See Mapping pigments to the spectrum, below.)
 A few optional colors are listed after the expanded primaries.

-I recommend titanium white. it is a versatile all-purpose white that is opaque with the ability to strongly influence mixtures.
+I recommend titanium white.
+It is a versatile all-purpose white that is opaque with the ability to strongly influence mixtures.
 Tip: oil painters can replace the oil-based white with an alkyd-based white to speed up drying time, especially in plein air painting.
 (See Advatages of the Alkyd Medium.)

 “Warm” Blue (above) – When mapped to the spectrum, a “warm” blue shifts slightly toward the green side of the spectrum.
 (See Mapping pigments to the spectrum, below.)
 Phthalo blue is the most common variety of warm blue, but is so intense that it easily overpowers any mixture unless used very sparingly.
-For that reason I no longer recommend using phthalo; instead I suggest these alternatives: Manganese Blue, which is very similar to phthalo, but not nearly as strong, or either of these two colors: Sennelier’s Azure Blue or Daniel Smith’s Mediterranean Blue.
+For that reason I no longer recommend using regular phthalo; instead I suggest these alternatives: Manganese Blue Hue, which is very similar to phthalo, but not nearly as strong, or either of these two colors: Sennelier’s Azure Blue or Daniel Smith’s Mediterranean Blue.
 See the complete post on alternatives to Phthalo: Why I Dumped Phthalo Blue and Started Dating Her Less Intense Cousin.

 Ultramarine Blue (cooler blue) above, is an essential color and present in nearly every landscape painter’s palette.
 It is a strong, transparent blue with a subtle shift toward the violet side of the spectrum.
 Straight from the tube, ultramarine is fairly dark.
 It is one of those colors whose brilliance is heightened by the addition of white.

-Alizarin Permanent, cooler red (above) is a magenta-like color, leaning closer to the violet side of the spectrum.
+Alizarin Permanent, cooler red is a magenta-like color, leaning closer to the violet side of the spectrum.
 As a transparent color, it needs to be mixed with other colors in order to achieve adequate covering power.
 Traditional alizarin crimson is not lightfast and has a tendency to fade.
 Instead, use Gamblin Artist’s Colors Alizarin Permanent, a lightfast alternative to traditional alizarin crimson.